-We work closely with Public Health England to develop the Cold Weather Plan for England.
+We work closely with the UK Health Security Agency to develop the Cold Weather Plan for England.
 The Plan, which aims to reduce the impact of severe cold weather on people's health, provides advice for individuals, communities and agencies on how to prepare for and respond to severe cold weather.

 The Cold Weather Alert Service, which provides the forecasting alerts, has two thresholds.
 When thresholds are likely to be met, or are actually met or exceeded, we will issue a cold weather alert.
 The thresholds are;